Yujie-liang/alpha-shop/README.md

 /src/components - components that build the app with

 ## 💎 Reference
-This project is an assignment in the course:
+This project was inspired by multiple assignments in the course:
 Dev C4 Become a Software Engineer - Front-End Specialization by AlphaCamp.
-The specifications and the wireframe were provided by AlphaCamp.
-The code was then structured and written by me based on the provided resource from scratch.